eclipse-langium/langium/examples/requirements/README.md

 The generator produces an HTML file.

-You also can use `requirements-and-tests-language-cli` as a replacement for `node ./bin/cli`, if you install the cli globally.
+You also can use `requirements-and-tests-lang-cli` as a replacement for `node ./bin/cli`, if you install the cli globally.

 * Run `npm install -g ./` from the requirements-and-tests directory.
-* Use `requirements-and-tests-language-cli` to run the cli.
-Follow the instructions or use `requirements-and-tests-language-cli generate-requirements-coverage <full-path-to-req-file>`.
+* Use `requirements-and-tests-lang-cli` to run the cli.
+Follow the instructions or use `requirements-and-tests-lang-cli generate-requirements-coverage <full-path-to-req-file>`.

 ## VSCode Extension